 The other thing that’s exciting about it is it also actually drives forward motion on whatever the strategy or the project is.
 Because by drawing a picture of it you’re already starting to move into that future space and you’re also creating any materials that you need to communicate that stuff or just naturally going to come out as a part of that process.
 Not only have you got your own team aligned but now you go out of it with some pictures to show other people, “Hey, here’s where we’re going.
 Here’s the next stage in our organization’s evolution.
 Here’s the kind of things that we need to be doing.”
 It takes kind of the abstract stuff that you might see in the spreadsheet and makes it very clear so people actually can do… It becomes a blueprint for action.

-M: You used some big words just then.
+Matt: You used some big words just then.
 You said, “accelerate your evolution” that’s a big call.
 As kids we confidence in sketching and we lose that confidence.
 Why is that and why is it tied to evolution?

-D: I’m not sure I understand that question.
+Dave: I’m not sure I understand that question.

-M: Sorry, I probably confused a bunch of stuff because you got my mind firing.
+Matt: Sorry, I probably confused a bunch of stuff because you got my mind firing.

-D: No, it’s great.
+Dave: No, it’s great.
 Why is it that we stop drawing?

-M: I’ve got a kids book that I wrote and illustrated and read it in my daughter’s primary school.
+Matt: I’ve got a kids book that I wrote and illustrated and read it in my daughter’s primary school.
 And I asked the kids in the class, “Hands up.
 Who’s an artist?”
 They all put their hands up.
 They’re all really proud of being able to communicate visually.
 And if you do that to my eldest daughter’s class between 9 and 10 then you’d probably get about half the kids that are proud to say, “Yeah, I’m an artist” or “Yeah, I can draw.”

-D: Let me answer the first question about why we typically stop.
+Dave: Let me answer the first question about why we typically stop.
 And then I can answer this second question about how we can accelerate evolution because I think they’re two different things.

-M: Fair enough.
+Matt: Fair enough.

-D: All right.
+Dave: All right.
 The first question, why do we stop doing it?
 I think this is actually a flaw in our education system.
 If you look at the way that our educational system is designed, it really has… Our educational system, at least in my country and I probably in yours, has not evolved that much since let’s say 1900, or maybe 1930’s or so when people started moving from farms to the cities.
 In the farmlands you have these rural school houses where all the kids were learning together.
 There was much more, actually probably creative and integrated, holistic thing.
 When we moved to the cities we took the same kind of approach that we did to building factories and industrializing the business economy into industrializing education.

 And so if you think about it made perfect sense at the time.
 We were building a world of standardized parts and standardized processes and procedures where people actually had to fit into that world.
 I can’t remember who said this.
 It was some famous educator or somebody who said, “There’s an over-curriculum and a covert curriculum in our school systems.”
 The over-curriculum, the obvious curriculum that’s spoken about is reading, writing, arithmetic.
 But the covert curriculum is what you’re also learning at the same time is stand in line, do what your told, don’t stand out, don’t do something that’s unpredictable, give the answer that the teacher wants.
 Basically, don’t be creative.
 There’s that covert curriculum then.
 We don’t even think about it that most kids are not sophisticated enough to actually understand.
 They’re just trying to conform to the expectations of the adults.
 And if you think about it, it’s not too soon after we get into that, industrialized system that the urge and the desire to be creative and draw starts to go away.
 So they’re tied together.